 Keep Yii Packages Updated

-To upgrade Yii 2 framework, make sure you have a global installation of the latest version of the composer asset plugin and a stable version of Composer so everything works properly.
+To upgrade Yii 2 framework, make sure you have a global installation of the latest version of the composer asset plugin and a stable version of Composer, so that everything works properly on your PHP website hosting.

 composer global require "fxp/composer-asset-plugin:^1.3.1" --no-plugins